-• Seek their consent for photographs to be taken or published (for example, on our website or in newspapers or publications)
+- Seek their consent for photographs to be taken or published (for example, on our website or in newspapers or publications) - Seek parental consent - Use only the pupil's first name with an image - Ensure pupils are appropriately dressed

-- Seek parental consent - Use only the pupil's first name with an image - Ensure pupils are appropriately dressed - Encourage pupils to tell us if they are worried about any photographs that are taken of them
+• Encourage pupils to tell us if they are worried about any photographs that are taken of them.

 Parents, carers or relatives may only take still or video photographic images of pupils in the academy or on academy-organised activities with the prior consent of the academy and then only in designated areas.
 If parents do not wish their children to be photographed or filmed and express this view in writing, their rights will be respected.
+This permission is taking during admissions however if you change your mind regarding permission then please contact the school office.